 Control: Parasitoid wasps Metaphycus helvolus, Encyrtus species and Encarsia citrina.
 These parasitoids lay eggs in scale nymphs, which become darkened and are killed.
 At 27ºC (80ºF) the life cycle from egg to adult wasp takes about 12 days but is slower at lower temperatures.
 These parasitoids should be introduced in May to July for the best results.

-Controls: On indoor plants predatory mites (Hypoaspis and Ambyseius species) and mighty mite (Macrocheles robustulus) can be used.
+Controls: Predatory mites (Hypoaspis and Ambyseius species) and mighty mite (Macrocheles robustulus) can be used.
 The nematode biological control (containing Steinernema feltiae and S. carpocapsae) sold as Fruit and Vegetable Protection can be used indoors and outside.

 Tarsonemid mite and citrus red spider mite

 Control: Predatory mites (Amblyseius species)